MatSim91/Milestone-Project-3-Equations-and-Math/README.md

 -   ## User stories

     -   ### First Time Visitor Goals
-        1. As a First Time user, I want to
+        1. As a First Time user, I want to access the website and know what it is about.
-        2. As a First Time user, I want to
+        2. As a First Time user, I want to easily navigate through the website and register my account
-        3. As a First Time user, I want to
+        3. As a First Time user, I want to check all the website sections in a easy and User Friendly way.

-    -   ### Returning and Frequent Visitor Goals
+    -   ### Returning Visitor Goals
-        1. As a Returning user, I want to
+        1. As a Returning user, I want to quickly return to my already registered account.
-        2. As a Returning user, I want to
+        2. As a Returning user, I want to check the compendium and see my favourite scientists information.
-        3. As a Returning user, I want to
+        3. As a Returning user, I want to check the featured scientists and the most newly added scientists.

+    - ### Frequent
+        1. As a Frequent user, I want to quickly return to my already registered account.
+        2. As a Frequent user, I want to add more scientists to the database.
+        3. As a Frequent user, I want to edit and add more detailed information to the already added scientists.

 -   ## Design
     -   ### Colour Scheme